8 Major Legal Risks Faced by Startups

 3. No forgery of website T&C (Terms and Conditions)

-For any online business or E-commerce, it is essential to have terms and conditions posted on the website as per many countries laws.
-There are many agencies like The ACCC ( Australian Competition and consumer protection) works for the public welfare.
-The ACCC believes in Transparency, accountability, Confidentiality, Proportionality.
+For any online business or E-commerce, it is essential to have terms and conditions posted on the website as per many countries' laws.
+There are many agencies like The ACCC ( Australian Competition and consumer protection) that work for the public welfare.
+The ACCC believes in Transparency, accountability, Confidentiality, and Proportionality.
 And there should not be plagiarism meaning no business can copy another company’s T&C. Plagiarism of terms and conditions is much worse than not having at all.
 If this happens then it may cause a legal risk that will negatively affect the business.

 4. Legitimate Licenses